48th Infantry Brigade Combat Team (United States): Background and organization

 The unit was inducted into federal service on 30 November 1990 at Fort Stewart, GA.
 That year, more than 4,500 members of the unit were mobilized to participate in Operation Desert Storm.
-The unit completed training conducted at the Army's National Training Center in California, and was first and only National Guard combat brigade validated as combat ready for the Gulf War.
+The unit completed training conducted at the Army's National Training Center in California, and was first and only National Guard combat brigade validated as combat-ready for the Gulf War.
 However, the brigade was criticized for being underprepared for war.
-The conflict ended before the brigade could be employed in the Persian Gulf and It subsequently demobilized on 10 April 1991 at Fort Stewart.
+The conflict ended before the 48th Infantry Brigade could be employed in the Persian Gulf and it subsequently demobilized on 10 April 1991 at Fort Stewart.
 The unit was awarded the Georgia Special Operations Ribbon by the State of Georgia for the mobilization.
-Mobilized Soldiers were also awarded the Armed Forces Reserve Medal with "M" device, along with the National Defense Service Medal (NDSM) for the period 2 August 1990 and 30 November 1995.
+Mobilized soldiers were also awarded the Armed Forces Reserve Medal with "M" device, along with the National Defense Service Medal (NDSM) for the period 2 August 1990 and 30 November 1995.

 In June 1999, the 48th Infantry Brigade (Enhanced) (Mechanized) became part of the newly re-flagged 24th Infantry Division.
 In 2006, the 24th Infantry Division was inactivated and the 48th Infantry Brigade Combat Team became part of the 35th Infantry Division, headquartered at Fort Leavenworth, KS.

-The unit also has a training associate relationship with the 3rd Infantry Division (Mechanized).

-Bosnia
+Bosnia Deployment

 Elements of the 48th Infantry Brigade deployed to Bosnia and Herzegovina for Stabilization Force (SFOR) Rotation 9 to provide support operations for Task Force Eagle (United States contingent to United Nations Operations in support of Dayton Peace Accord).
 The SFOR9 rotation was scheduled from April to October 2001.
 The Georgia units were mobilized under a Presidential Selective Reserve Call Up.
-While other National Guard units have participated in the Bosnia operations in the past, the 48th Infantry Brigade (Mechanized) was among the first National Guard combat units of this size and capability to take over such a large and significant portion of the mission.
+While other National Guard units had participated in operations in Bosnia in the past, the 48th Infantry Brigade (Mechanized) was among the first National Guard combat units of this size and capability to take over such a large and significant portion of the mission.